 Chaga is a parasitic fungus that grows on hardwood trees across Russia, Eastern Europe, North America, and Japan.
 It is sometimes known as clinker polypore as it resembles a lump of burnt coal (a clinker).

-Modern research suggests that chaga supports immune system health, especially in immunocompromised individuals, for example, those with bone marrow damage.
+Modern research suggests that chaga supports immune system health, especially in immunocompromised individuals with bone marrow damage.
 It may also possess antimicrobial, antiviral, and antitumor properties.

 Reishi for Immune Support